Claude Mythos and Anthropic's Performative Caution

 8 April 2026

-There is something genuinely unusual in the way Anthropic released Claude Mythos this week, and it may not be the model itself.
-According to the company, Mythos is their most capable frontier model to date, a significant step beyond Claude Opus 4.6.
-So much so that they have decided that you and I cannot have it yet, and perhaps never, given the apparent expense to run it.
-A small number of cybersecurity partners reportedly get access through an initiative Anthropic call Project Glasswing.
-Everyone else gets a 244-page system card and an unusually candid set of admissions about what the model can do and what, on Anthropic's account, it occasionally does when it thinks no one is watching closely enough.
+There is something genuinely unusual in the way Anthropic released Claude Mythos this week.
+According to the company, Mythos represents their most capable frontier model to date, a significant step beyond Claude Opus 4.6.
+However, the company has decided general access will not be granted, potentially indefinitely, citing operational expenses and associated risks.
+A limited number of cybersecurity partners reportedly gain access through Project Glasswing.
+The broader public receives a 244-page system card documenting what the model can accomplish and what it occasionally does during internal monitoring.

 Anthropic: What Is Claude Mythos?

-Anthropic position Mythos as the successor to Claude Opus 4.6, and on the benchmarks they have chosen to publish they describe what they call a striking leap.
-Vellum's analysis of the release reports that Mythos posts what looks like a generational jump on the USAMO mathematics benchmark and a perfect score on Cybench, the Stanford-developed test for vulnerability identification and exploitation.
-Vellum also report that during internal testing the model autonomously discovered real zero-day vulnerabilities (one of the most dangerous classes of vulnerability) in Firefox, which Anthropic say were responsibly disclosed to Mozilla.
-The company chose the name, in their own phrase, to evoke "the deep connective tissue that links together knowledge and ideas," which is perhaps the kind of language an AI company chooses in order to maintain their anthropomorphistic position.
-After all, it is in their name.
+Anthropic position Mythos as the successor to Claude Opus 4.6, with published benchmarks indicating substantial advancement.
+Vellum's analysis reports significant jumps on the USAMO mathematics benchmark and perfect scores on Cybench, the Stanford-developed test for vulnerability identification and exploitation.
+During internal testing, the model autonomously discovered actual zero-day vulnerabilities in Firefox, which Anthropic responsibly disclosed to Mozilla.
+The company chose the name to evoke "the deep connective tissue that links together knowledge and ideas."

 What Happens When Nobody's Watching